BUHAVE > Lifestyle > Why Music Skills Help Develop Children

 As children learn to play an instrument, they are also improving their memory.
 This is because they have to remember the notes, the order of the notes, and the timing.
 All of this information is stored in their short-term memory, which eventually becomes long-term memory.

 Also, studies have shown that listening to music can help improve memory recall.
-So not only does playing an instrument help develop a child’s memory but listening to music can too!
+So not only does playing an instrument help develop a child’s memory but learning a new hobby can further support cognitive development!

 Improved motor skills